microsoft/azure-iot-developer-kit/docs/_docs/03-projects.md

-**Notice:** [Azure IoT Workbench](https://aka.ms/iot-workbench) is the new tool for developing on DevKit.
+**Notice:** [Azure IoT Workbench](https://aka.ms/iot-workbench) is the new tool for developing on IoT DevKit.
 If you are looking for old experience, you can still find it by clicking "**Previous version**".
 {: .notice--warning}